f5swb/RDA5807/README.md

 On this page it's possible to control the brightness of the screen and load a screen saver function.

-**Good to know : all this settings will be saved into the Nextion memory and will be available with the next power on.**
+**Good to know : all this settings will be saved into the Nextion memory and will be available with the next power on.<br/>
+The screensaver is only active on the page 2, if you change it will be in standby mode **

 3 - RSSIFinder :